Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 29 November 2025 23.33.00 UTC
+- WIB: Minggu, 30 November 2025 00.25.12 UTC
-- WITA: Minggu, 30 November 2025 00.33.00 UTC
+- WITA: Minggu, 30 November 2025 01.25.12 UTC
-- WIT: Minggu, 30 November 2025 01.33.00 UTC
+- WIT: Minggu, 30 November 2025 02.25.12 UTC

 Kutipan Inspiratif:
-"Let a hundred flowers bloom, let a hundred schools of thought contend."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: nature
+Kategori: attitude